 In the data deluge of the modern world, customer relationship management (CRM) software has become a virtual requirement for many firms. com is a CRM leader.
 It is worth noting that the Salesforce.com Foundation offers a free full-featured ten-seat user license to virtually all nonprofits who apply for one, a $15,000/year gift worth sharing with your nonprofit leader friends.
 The eminent futurist Peter Schwartz now works at Salesforce, in government relations and strategic planning.

 There are also free and low-cost open source CRM platforms today, such as SugarCRM.
-Sales requires cognitive and emotional strengths that many futurists lack (“Woo” is one of the classic sales strengths, in the StrengthsFinder terminology (Chapter 10)).
+Sales requires cognitive and emotional strengths that many futurists lack (“Woo” is one of the classic sales strengths, in the StrengthsFinder terminology, discussed in Chapter 2.
 There are also many emerging software tools in the sales space, such as LevelEleven’s Compete, a sales gamification platform that works with Salesforce.com CRM software.